World Bank head says he’s not a climate denier, won’t quit

 In an interview with Politico Friday, Malpass said he wouldn’t resign, and that he hasn’t been asked to do so by any of the bank’s member governments.
 He acknowledged he should have done a better job responding to questions on Tuesday, including from former Vice President Al Gore, who asked if he was a “climate denier.”

 “When asked, ‘Are you a climate denier?’
 I should have said no,” he said.
-But he said he did not plan to resign.

 Malpass also said the World Bank is taking a “forceful leadership” position on climate issues.